 According to Louis Columbus, the Forbes contributor, small and medium-sized enterprises (SMEs) should implement mobile solutions.
-A mobile platform allows a business to create a marketplace and connect to their customer base.
+Mobile marketplace development allows a business to connect to their customer base.

 Service booking platforms such as Snaapy handle appointments made by clients while equipping businesses with enterprise resource planning (ERP) functionality to monitor their employees’ workloads, manage appointments and payments.
 The Snaapy platform gives insights into a business’s customer base, reveals consumer habits, shows appointment histories, and uncovers general needs of clients, all while accumulating valuable data.

 Our team built this project from the ground up, creating a website and native apps for both iOS and Android.

 We started with persons and user stories that we wrote together with our client.
 We used them to create detailed wireframes.
 At first, we designed the web version and then the apps.
 We started working on the style simultaneously and took into account the logo Our client wanted to use their existing logo, which predetermined the style and color palette.
 The overall look of the app conveys the feel of a friendly workspace, and the web application allows businesses to manage complex business processes.

 We used the Django and Django REST framework to develop a RESTful API server to support the mobile and web applications.